-Conduit design and/or cable trays will be installed to Seismic Class I criteria.
+Conduit design and/or cable trays will be installed to Seismic Class 1 criteria.

-Both existing and new barriers will be used to provide a level of protection from externally generated missiles when equipment is located outside of seismically qualified structures.
+Both existing and new barriers will be used to provide a level of protection from externally generated missiles below 30 feet above ground level when equipment is located outside of seismically qualified structures.

 If the instruments are purchased as commercial-grade equipment, they will be qualified to operate under severe accident environment as required by NRC Order EA-13-109 and the guidance of NEI 13-02.
-The equipment will be qualified seismically (IEEE 344), and environmentally (IEEE 323).
-These qualifications will be bounding conditions for Dresden per UFSAR 1.18 and 6.2.5.3.2.

-For the instruments required after a potential seismic event, the following methods will be used to verify that the design and installation is reliable / rugged and thus capable of ensuring HCVS functionality following a seismic event.
+For the HCVS instruments required after a potential seismic event, the following methods will be used to verify that the design and installation is reliable / rugged and thus capable of ensuring HCVS functionality following a seismic event.
 Applicable instruments are rated by the manufacturer (or otherwise tested) for seismic impact at levels commensurate with those of postulated severe accident event conditions in the area of instrument component use using one or more of the following methods:

-- demonstration of seismic motion will be consistent with that of existing design basis loads at the installed location: - substantial history of operational reliability in environments with significant vibration with a design envelope inclusive of the effects of seismic motion imparted to the instruments proposed at the location;

-- adequacy of seismic design and installation is demonstrated based on the guidance in Sections 7, 8, 9, and 10 of IEEE Standard 344-2004, IEEE Recommended Practice for Seismic Qualification of Class 1E Equipment for Nuclear Power Generating Stations, (Reference 27 [of the OIP]) or a substantially similar industrial standard; - demonstration that proposed devices are substantially similar in design to models that have been previously tested for seismic effects in excess of the plant design basis at the location where the instrument is to be installed (glevels and frequency ranges);or - seismic qualification using seismic motion consistent with that of existing design basis loading at the installation location.
+- demonstration of seismic motion will be consistent with that of existing design basis loads at the installed location; - substantial history of operational reliability in environments with significant vibration with a design envelope inclusive of the effects of seismic motion imparted to the instruments proposed at the location; - adequacy of seismic design and installation is demonstrated based on the guidance in Sections 7, 8, 9, and 10 of IEEE Standard 344-2004, IEEE Recommended Practice for Seismic Qualification of Class IE Equipment for Nuclear Power Generating Stations, (Reference 27 [of the OIP]) or a substantially similar industrial standard; - demonstration that proposed devices are substantially similar in design to models that have been previously tested for seismic effects in excess of the plant design basis at the location where the instrument is to be installed (g-levels and frequency ranges); or - seismic qualification using seismic motion consistent with that of existing design basis loading at the installation location.

-The Dresden OIP provides descriptions for component reliable and rugged performance that appear to be consistent with the guidance found in NEI 13-02, endorsed, in part, by JLD-ISG-2013-02 as an acceptable means for implementing applicable requirements of Order EA-13-109.
-The seismic qualification of the ROS location is not available at this time; therefore the NRC staff has not completed its review.
+The Limerick OIP provides descriptions for component reliable and rugged performance that appear to be consistent with the guidance found in NEI 13-02, endorsed, in part, by JLD-ISG-2013-02 as an acceptable means for implementing applicable requirements of Order EA-13-109.